mikeftrict/dznpy/test/README.md

 On errors, inspect the output closely and possibly correct the script for your custom location of `dzn.cmd`.

 After this initial step, trigger the unit tests by running **pytest** in the test folder.
 It will detect the `pytest.ini` file for the appropriate test configuration to use.
-Example output:

-    C:\SB\dznpy\test>py.test
-    or
+Assuming you unpacked `dznpy` to the path `C:\SB\`, example output will look like:

+    cd C:\SB\dznpy\test\

-    C:\SB\dznpy\test>python -m pytest
+    python -m pytest

     ==================== test session starts ====================
     platform win32 -- Python 3.8.1, pytest-8.1.1, pluggy-1.4.0